 However things are very different if the batter has a home run swing.
 Over those four inches, the ball will be about 0.4 inches lower and the bat will be about 1.8 inches lower.
 The net effect is that the offset will be larger than the desired offset by 1.4 inches.
 Likewise if the swing were too early by the same four inches, the offset would be smaller than desired by 1.4 inches.
 Think about that for a minute: 1.4 inches is about half the diameter of a baseball.
 It is huge!
 For example, if you are aiming for one inch and are late by three milliseconds, your offset will be 2.4 inches, which gives you a on-base probability of close to zero.
 Indeed, if the offset is larger as 2.7 inches (the sum of the ball and bat radii), the bat will miss the ball altogether.”

 We now see the difficulty the batter faces.
-The margin for error severely decreases as the approach angle increases (~ >20° degrees)
+The margin for error severely decreases as the attack angle increases (~ >20° degrees)

 However, the payoff can be immense.